-IR remote control is a device you can find everywhere where you can find TV, VCR or home theatre.
-Why not to use one of them for controlling your own devices like light, air conditioning etc.
+IR remote control is a device you can find everywhere to find a TV, VCR, or home theatre.
+Why not use one of them for controlling your own devices like light, air conditioning, etc.

-As we know remote control devices uses IR light.
-This is invisible light about 950nm wavelength.
-One biggest problem in using IR light is that there many other sources of it like sun, light bulbs, fire.
-In order to exclude other sources, IR signal is modulated by some frequency.
-Receiver has to be tuned for this frequency.
-Mostly remote controls transmit IR signal using 36kHz frequency signals.
-Transmitting and coding is one part which can be done more easily than receiving and decoding.
+As we know, remote control devices use IR light.
+This is invisible light of about 950nm wavelength.
+One most significant problem in using IR light is that there many other sources of it like the sun, light bulbs, fire.
+To exclude other sources, the IR signal is modulated by some frequency.
+The receiver has to be tuned for this frequency.
+Mostly remote controls transmit IR signals using 36kHz frequency signals.
+Transmitting and coding is one part that can be done more efficiently than receiving and decoding.
 Decoding is usually performed by using microcontrollers.
-Firs of all receiver has to get rid of 36kHz carrier frequency.
-This is not simple task to demodulate signal, this is why special IR receiver IC’s are produced.
+First of all, the receiver has to get rid of the 36kHz carrier frequency.
+This is not a simple task to demodulate the signal; this is why particular IR receiver IC’s are produced.
 One of them is TSOP1736:

-this receiver simply removes 36KHz carrier signal and gives clean pulses that are used for device control.
-I won’t go too deep in how it works – you can find this information in datasheets.
-This module is convenient to connect to microcontrollers like AVR or PIC, because it forms TTL signal levels compatible to them.
+This receiver simply removes the 36KHz carrier signal and gives clean pulses that are used for device control.
+I won’t go too deep into how it works – you can find this information in datasheets.
+This module is convenient to connect to microcontrollers like AVR or PIC because it forms TTL signal levels compatible with them.

-Lets go further.
-Remote controls usually uses three different types of modulation: Bi-phase coding; Pulse-distance modulation and Pulse-length code.
+Let’s go further.
+Remote controls usually use three different modulation types: biphase coding; Pulse-distance modulation, and Pulse-length code.

-Pulse-distance modulations is commonly used by LG, JVC, Acorp, Hitachi, Nokia, Aiwa, Akai, AverMedia, NEC.
-So further we will discuss only this modulation type.
+Pulse-distance modulations are commonly used by LG, JVC, Acorp, Hitachi, Nokia, Aiwa, Akai, AverMedia, NEC.
+So further, we will discuss only this modulation type.

 Let’s write decoding algorithm for AVR-GCC compiler (Atmega162):